What’s this blog all about?

 What’s your education and experience?

-I received my BS degree from the University of North Carolina-Greensboro, and my MS degree from the University of Redlands, California.
+I have a BS from the University of North Carolina-Greensboro, and an MS from the University of Redlands, California.
 I am a certified member of the American Speech-Language-Hearing Association and I hold a California license in Speech-Language Pathology.
 I began my career working at Cedars-Sinai Hospital, Los Angeles, Solutions of Santa Barbara (a transitional living facility for head-injured adults) and a private practice in Santa Barbara.
 I then took time off to raise a family.
-When my son was diagnosed with high-functioning autism in 2004, I learned techniques to serve families with autism.
+When my son was diagnosed with Asperger Syndrome (a kind of high-functioning autism) in 2006, I learned techniques to serve families with autism.

 I returned to speech therapy in 2008 and have worked at clinics and schools with K-8 kids, both typically developing and severely behaviorally challenged.
 I worked for 3 years with Early Intervention groups for children 18 months to age 3.
 I have worked with kids with Myofunctional Disorders (tongue thrust) and taught social thinking skills to young adults with high-functioning autism.